rooch-network/rooch/crates/rooch-da/README.md

 The purpose of DA backend is to mitigate the single point of risk associated with DA server.
 DA server, not the backend, remains the principal party responsible for data publication.
 Therefore, the DA server may elect to submit data to DA backend asynchronously.

+### OpenDA (Using)

+High throughput, and low latency DA backend based on public cloud storage(or local filesystem in development).
+We could connect various cloud storage services at the same time, such as AWS S3, Google Cloud Storage, Azure Blob Storage, etc.

+### Celestia (Developing)

+Celestia is a decentralized storage network that provides a secure and reliable way to store data.

+### Avail (TODO)

 ## DA Server APIs